Karen020701/Frontend-veterinary/README.md

 #### Veterinary-Clinic
 The Veterinary Clinic Management System is a comprehensive solution designed to streamline the operations of a veterinary clinic.
 This project is built using a microservices architecture, where each microservice handles specific aspects of clinic management.

-The system also includes a frontend application to provide an intuitive interface for users.
+#### Frontend
+A React-based web application that provides a user-friendly interface to interact with the microservices.
+This frontend application allows users to seamlessly manage various aspects of the veterinary clinic, viewing clinic schedules, updating product, and interacting with different clinic services and branches.
+The interface is designed to be intuitive and responsive, ensuring a smooth user experience across different devices.

-#### How to install and run the project?
+#### How to access the frontend?
-The project utilizes Node.js with the Express.js framework and employs Docker for containerization.
-PostgreSQL serves as the database system.

-1) The project needs to be downloaded or cloned initially.

-2) The subsequent steps involve installing dependencies and running the project, followed by executing the commands specific to each microservice.
-- `npm init -y`
-- `npm install`
-- `npm start`

-3) This process needs to be repeated for each repository where the respective microservices are stored.
+To access the application, follow these steps:

+1. Ensure that all backend microservices are up and running.
+2. Start the frontend application by following the installation and running instructions provided in the `README` the microservices.
+3. Open your preferred web browser.
-#### How to use the project
+4. Navigate to the following URL: [http://localhost:3000]
-To use the project, execute the commands outlined earlier.
-When running these commands in the terminal, you will obtain URLs that you can open locally.
-The Swagger documentation will allow you to view the data available in your configured database in JSON format, as the microservice functions solely as the backend.

-#### Requirements
-- Locally, you should adjust to the ports of your preference.
-- For deployment on AWS, you need to be familiar with ECR, EC2 and Load Balancing AWS
+#### What will be found on the frontend?
+Upon accessing the application at [http://localhost:3000], you will be greeted with a sleek and intuitive user interface.
+This interface has been meticulously designed to ensure a seamless and efficient user experience, allowing you to easily interact with all the underlying microservices.
+Whether you are managing appointments, updating medical records, or overseeing inventory, our application provides a responsive and user-friendly platform to streamline your veterinary clinic operations.

 ####  Collaborators
 Karen Chicaiza - https://github.com/Karen020701